SSWConsulting/SSW.Rules.Content/rules/different-types-of-testing/rule.md

 ### End-to-end testing

-Bolton?
-There are no "ends"

-Atlassian: End-to-end testing replicates a user behavior with the software in a complete application environment.
-It verifies that various user flows work as expected and can be as simple as loading a web page or logging in or much more complex scenarios verifying email notifications, online payments, etc...
+End-to-end testing is designed to replicate a user behaviour with the software in a complete application environment.
+It is a type of system testing that follows a user's (or data's) journey through the system.

-End-to-end tests are very useful, but they're expensive to perform and can be hard to maintain when they're automated.
+While end-to-end tests can be very useful, they're expensive to perform and can be hard to maintain when they're automated.
 It is recommended to have a few key end-to-end tests and rely more on lower level types of testing (unit and integration tests) to be able to quickly identify breaking changes.

-Other: System testing is types of testing where tester evaluates the whole system against the specified requirements.

-a) End to End Testing

-It involves testing a complete application environment in a situation that mimics real-world use, such as interacting with a database, using network communications, or interacting with other hardware, applications, or systems if appropriate.

 ::: greybox
 Why perform end-to-end testing?
-To mitigate the risk of xxxxxx.
+To mitigate the risk of breaking real user's journeys through the software.
 :::

 ### Acceptance testing